Thank you to everyone who took part in the Annual Museum Survey 2020.

-164 museums in the South East have agreed to take part, submitted visitor and operational data for the period of 1 April 2019 to 31 March 2020.
+164 museums in the South East took part and submitted visitor and operational data for the period of 1 April 2019 to 31 March 2020.

-This year the survey will be more important than ever as we seek to gain insights of the impacts of the Covid-19 pandemic.
-The data will provide an important baseline from which the impact of closure and the gradual phased reopening of museums across 2020-21 can be better understood.
+This year the survey results are more important than ever as we gain insights on the museum sector in the south east just before the impacts of the Covid-19 pandemic were felt.
+The data provides an important baseline from which the impact of closure and the gradual phased reopening of museums across 2020-21 can be better understood.

-We run this survey to collect data about visitors, the workforce and financial operations in museums that are accredited or formally working towards accreditation.
+Museum Development regions across the UK run the Annual Museum Survey to collect data about visitors, the workforce and financial operations in museums that are accredited or formally working towards accreditation.
 This information helps us build a picture of the museum sector locally and nationally.
 Museums can use the annual report to support evidence-based planning, benchmarking and advocacy.

 Data and privacy statements

-We have commissioned our colleagues at South West Museum Development (Bristol City Council) to operate as the Data Processor of the Annual Museum Survey 2020.
-Your survey responses will be stored and processed in compliance with the General Data Protection Regulations (2018).
+We commissioned our colleagues at South West Museum Development (Bristol City Council) to operate as the Data Processor of the Annual Museum Survey 2020.
+Your survey responses were stored and processed in compliance with the General Data Protection Regulations (2018).

 Data sharing and open source data